spirilaurentiu/Robosample/README.md

 * `cpp_latest` Stable version with latest C++ standard.
 Faster than `master`.
 * `experimental_cpp_latest` Unstable version with latest C++ version.
 This is the fastest branch.

-To switch to a branch, go to `Robosample` and execute:
+To switch branches, go to `Robosample` and execute:
 ```
 git checkout experimental_cpp_latest